 - Video conference/screen sharing

-	This variety promotes customer satisfaction because it allows a facility to choose a preferred support method.
+This variety promotes customer satisfaction because it allows the provider to choose a preferred support method.

 If methods are limited, customers can become dissatisfied with their support structure as a whole.
-The quality of patient care may decline if a facility does not believe in their support service.
+The quality of patient care may decline if an organization does not believe in their support service.

-	For smaller facilities, it may be easier for both parties involved to solve the majority of issues through email.
+For smaller providers, it may be easier for both parties involved to solve the majority of issues through email.

-	For larger facilities where multiple users can reach out to support, online ticket submission may be the best option.
+At larger operations where multiple users can reach out to support, online ticket submission may be the best option.

 In a robust online ticket system, users can:

 - View closed tickets

 - Run reports on tickets